 We got off to a rough start with this piece of music.
 The early pressings we played were often sonically uninspiring, and that’s being charitable.

-- The Londons and Deccas from 1967 with Kertesz conducting the LSO also left much to be desired sonically.
+The Londons and Deccas from 1967 with Kertesz conducting the LSO also left much to be desired sonically.
 After hearing the 9th on both London and Decca, we did a quick needle drop on the other symphonies from the complete cycle that Kertesz conducted and concluded that none of them were worth our time.
-The trade-in pile was growing ever taller.

 LA Phil Commentary